cylc/cylc-doc/src/user-guide/running-suites.rst

 ahead of the slowest ones.

-For example in the following workflow the runahead limit of ``P5`` restricts the workflow so that only five consecuative cycles may run simultaneously.
+For example in the following workflow the runahead limit of ``P5`` restricts the workflow so that only five consecutive cycles may run simultaneously.

 .. code-block:: cylc